 This project will reveal and celebrate the rich LGBTQ+ heritage embedded in the collections at RAMM.
 Lesbian, gay, bisexual, transgender and queer history can be found in the museum’s collections in areas such as zoology, anthropology, fine art, and local and overseas archaeology, but it is not visible at the moment.
-Curators and engagement specialists at RAMM will work together with Dr Jana Funke from the University of Exeter and socially engaged artist and writer Natalie McGrath to empower lesbian, gay, bisexual, transgender and queer communities in the South West to uncover, create and share existing and new LGBTQ+ heritage at the museum.
+Curators and engagement specialists at RAMM will work together with Prof Jana Funke from the University of Exeter and socially engaged artist and writer Natalie McGrath to empower lesbian, gay, bisexual, transgender and queer communities in the South West to uncover, create and share existing and new LGBTQ+ heritage at the museum.

-The project builds on an existing collaboration with young LGBTQ+ people and RAMM, led by McGrath and Dr Funke, which resulted in the launch of the Rainbow Trail at the museum last year.
+The project builds on an existing collaboration with young LGBTQ+ people and RAMM, led by McGrath and Prof Funke, which resulted in the launch of the Rainbow Trail at the museum last year.
 Inspired by this earlier work, the museum is now expanding its engagement with LGBTQ+ communities to reveal and share the important LGBTQ+ heritage in the collections.

 Members of the LGBTQ+ community will engage creatively with diverse museum artefacts and art works through a series of workshops led by Dr Funke and McGrath.
 As part of an oral history project, individuals who identify as LGBTQ+ will be invited to narrate personal life stories inspired by specific objects in the collections.
 The stories and objects will be shared on the project website.